splunk/splunk-operator/docs/Ingress.md

     pass: s2s-app
 ```

-We need to edit the service to setup a node-port for the port being setup for the listener
+Edit the service to setup a node-port for the port being setup as the listener

 List the service
 ```yaml